DexterTaha/WRO-FE-2024-Mindcraft-International/README.md

 2. Implementing autonomous driving capabilities.
 3. Enabling state detection and automatic correction in case of errors.
 4. Performing tasks efficiently within competition constraints.

+### Competition Context:
+The WRO Future Engineers 2024 competition challenges teams to design, build, and program advanced autonomous robots to solve real-world engineering problems.
+Robots must navigate complex environments, interact with objects, and perform tasks using sophisticated sensors such as LiDAR, DTOF, and gyroscopes.
+The emphasis is on both the technical aspects, like precision and programming (often using platforms like Jetson Nano or Raspberry Pi), and the engineering design, focusing on efficient mechanical systems.
+Teams will be evaluated based on their robot's performance, problem-solving, and ability to innovate, with a focus on themes like automation and sustainability.